Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/doc/README.md

 - **Overlapping warnings**:
   Tools like cppcheck and others (clang-tidy or LLVM analysis) can produce similar warnings.
 Using them together without filtering can generate a lot of "noise" that ends up being ignored.
 - **False positives**:
   Some warnings may not correspond to real errors, especially in code conditioned by macros, templates, or specific optimizations.
+If these false positives become a problem, you can supress the linter warnings (or even if the "correct" code according to the linter is not better than the current one).
+Some examples of how to do this:
+    - C++ (clang-tidy): `// NOLINT` or `// NOLINTNEXTLINE` at the end of the line.
+    - C++ (cpplint): `// NOLINT(category/rule_name)` to be more specific.
+    - Python (flake8): `# noqa` at the end of the line, or `# noqa: E501` to ignore a specific error code (like line length).

 ---